pathogenwatch-oss/mlst/README.md

 ## Building the containers

-7 genome MLST and Core Genome MLST use the same code but different databases which you build into two separate containers.
+7 gene MLST and Core Genome MLST use the same code but different databases which you build into two separate containers.
 This means that you can update the databases independently.
 The following commands can be used to build the containers.